HEAD OF THE LAKE AWARDS

 Sherri competed in the Head of the Lake Regatta off and on for more than 3 decades.
 At the first Head of the Lake Regatta in 1981, Sherri raced in the Open Single and went on to win in the same event in 1982 and 1988, then won the Women’s Masters Single in her age category in 2008, 2009, and 2010.

 In January 2014, Sherri was diagnosed with Stage 4 colon cancer and was given six months to two years to live.
 She battled the disease with the same dedication that she gave to competitive rowing.
 Her positive attitude and lifetime commitment to fitness enabled her to keep going.
 After a two and a half year fight, Sherri passed away on April 29, 2016.

 Sherri’s determination continues to inspire people from many generations.
-Lake Washington Rowing Club is honored to be able to dedicate the Women’s Masters Single to Sherri Cassuto.
+Lake Washington Rowing Club is honored to dedicate the Women’s Masters 1x Cup to Sherri Cassuto.

 Sherri Cassuto (right) with former HOTL Director Rachel Alexander (left) at HOTL 2015 for the first presentation of the Sherri Cassuto Cup

 Gordon McWilliams was a devoted board member of the George Pocock Rowing Foundation and an accomplished masters sculler.
 Gordon and his friend Tom Hull worked closely together to support Emil Kossev’s work with elite scullers at the Pocock Rowing Center.
 An avid skier and outdoorsman, Gordon discovered rowing later in life and became a passionate and highly competitive sculler who loved nothing more than early morning rows with his close friends.
 His infectious enthusiasm and dedication to our sport made him a beloved figure around the boathouse.
 Beyond rowing, Gordon was a talented architect with CNA and a devoted husband and father to his wife Mary and his children, Angus and Kate.